The path of a Youth Peer Mentor: the story of Malika Kartanbaeva

-"Tokmok is a city in Kyrgyzstan with residents who come from many different ethnicities and religions, therefore we must be able to understand and respect each other’s opinions and beliefs.
-This is something that we talk about with young people in the discussion clubs organised by International Alert."
-Malika Kartanbaeva tells us, a Youth Peer Mentor (YPM) from the ‘Constructive dialogues on religion and democracy’ project.
+“Tokmok is a city in Kyrgyzstan with residents who come from many different ethnicities and religions, therefore we must be able to understand and respect each other’s opinions and beliefs.”

-Malika organises and facilitates discussion clubs in her hometown of Tokmok, she encourages open discussions with critical thinking and is a role model for many other young people in her region.
+Malika Kartanbaeva is a Youth Peer Mentor (YPM) who organises and facilitates discussion clubs in her hometown of Tokmok, as part of the ‘Constructive dialogues on religion and democracy’ project from International Alert Kyrgyzstan.
+She encourages open discussions with critical thinking and is a role model for many other young people in her region.

 The aim of the project is to maintain an open public dialogue on freedom of religion and belief, the role of religion in people’s lives, the relationship between state and religious institutions, as well as on national strategies on religion.
 As part of the project, discussion clubs are held to create a public platform, an open public dialogue about religion and democracy in Kyrgyzstan, where young people can discuss current issues and share their opinions.